-Students who began the program in 2020 or after and wish to re-enter in Q4, April 26 2023, should complete this form.
-It is only for students who have achieved one or more credits in the program, within a maximum of two years from their point of REGISTRATION and have achieved a minimum of one or more credits in the program.
+Students may re-enter the program if they are within a maximum of two years from their point of REGISTRATION and have achieved a minimum of one or more credits in the program.
 If longer than the two-year time period, completion of the program in whole should be done and students should re-apply as new students, see registration above.
 Registration is contingent on availability in the program.
 Students will be contacted a week prior to the start of class.
 Students wishing to attend part 3, the practicum portion of the program, will need to ensure their Police Record Check and Medical Form is within 6 months of issue.
-Returning Students click here
+Returning Students Please click here.

 Employed Part 3 students may be considered to apply their employment towards PSW Certification practicum requirements:

 If you are an employed PSW Student in a Long Term Care facility, and have successfully completed Part 1 and Part 2 of the program at CALC you may apply your employment towards your PSW Certification practicum requirements.
-Please see "Returning Student for Quad 4, 2023" above and complete the linked questionnaire.
 Candidates and their employers must agree to meet CALC teachers/nurses.
 Students will be assessed/evaluated on all of the expectations listed in the "Skills Passbook and Record of Learning" throughout the length of the Quad.
 Space is limited and other conditions may apply.